 - Remove from the oven and leave on the baking tray to cool.

-- Once cool, remove the pastry cones from the molds.
-The easiest way to do this is to gently hold the entire pastry cone in one hand, and gently twist the metal cone with the other hand.
-The mold should slip out easily.
+- Once cool, remove the pastry cones from the moulds.
+The easiest way to do this is to hold the entire pastry cone in one hand, and gently twist the metal cone with the other hand.
+The mould should slip out easily.

 Filling the cream horns